Genetic Heart Disease in Children

 Treatments

-Depending on your child’s condition and the results of genetic testing and genetic counseling, your child’s treatment options may include:
+Depending on your child’s condition and the results of genetic testing and genetic counseling, your child’s treatment may include non-surgical and/or surgical options.

 Long-Term Follow-Up and Screening Plan